If you’re planning a weekend getaway to the legendary city of New Orleans, Louisiana, you’ve come to the right place.

 417 Royal Street | New Orleans, LA | 504-525-9711

 New Orleans Concerts, Shows & Performing Arts

 Music is the window to the soul of a city.
 That phrase certainly applies to New Orleans.
-It’s pretty much impossible to go anywhere in town and not hear some form of music emanating from a bar, restaurant, or right in front of you on the street.
+It’s just about impossible to go anywhere in town and not hear some form of music emanating from a bar, restaurant, or right in front of you walking down the street.

-Besides the hundreds of mom-and-pop businesses, there are more than enough great venues to catch a top touring musical act or theatrical performance.
+Besides the hundreds of mom-and-pop bars and dining establishments, there are more than enough great venues to catch a top touring musical act or theatrical performance.
 You name it, you can find it on any given weekend – rock, jazz, blues, country, folk, bluegrass, zydeco, hip-hop, and maybe even polka if you look hard enough.

-When you determine the dates you are visiting, check out these venues’ websites to see what shows and events are available during your stay.
+When you determine the dates you are visiting, check out these venue websites to see what shows and events are available during your stay.